Check out our Vineyards…

 CRUSH ME, MAKE ME WINE

-To keep the estate’s ecosystem in good health, we have committed ourselves to earth-friendly, organic farming practices.
-Use of chemical herbicides and pesticides have been completely eliminated and replaced with organic techniques such as composting, planting of cover crops, using our new Kimco tractor attachment and even tethering goats such as our pregnant “Nubi” seen here munching away on unwanted weeds!
+To keep the estate’s ecosystem in good health, we have committed ourselves to earth-friendly, sustainable farming practices.
+Use of chemical herbicides and pesticides have been completely eliminated and replaced with techniques such as composting, planting of cover crops, using our new Kimco tractor attachment and even tethering goats such as our pregnant “Nubi” seen here munching away on unwanted weeds!
 We now employ her two kids, Nava & Cross for this task.

 The Kimco tractor attachment is a very exciting addition to our farm equipment collection.
 It is simple, earth friendly technology.
 When weeds have to be eliminated in the vineyard, it gently moves in between the vines tilling the weeds back into the soil, eliminating the need for chemicals.